RHsyseng/conv-osp-ceph/README.md

 # Converged OpenStack and Ceph

-Scripts and Templates to deploy OpenStack with Nova Computes and Ceph-OSDs running on the same server using OSP-Director and Ceph-Ansible.
+Scripts and Templates to deploy OpenStack with Nova Computes and Ceph-OSDs running on the same server using OSP-Director and Ceph-Ansible for Red Hat OpenStack platform versions 7 and 8.
+For version 10 see https://github.com/RHsyseng/hci.

 ## Usage Outline